Your Landlord Kept Your Deposit?Let's Get It Back.

 How long does my landlord have to return my deposit?

-It varies by state: California and Washington have 21 days, Arizona and New York 14 days, Florida and Texas 30 days, and Colorado up to 60 days.
+It varies by state: California has 21 days, Washington 30 days, Arizona 14 business days (after tenant demand), New York 14 days, Florida 15 days if no claim or 30 days to send a claim notice, Texas 30 days after you provide a forwarding address, and Colorado 30 days (or 60 if stated in the lease).
 Use our deadline calculator to check your specific situation.

 What happens if my landlord misses the deadline?